Idlib: Classical Antiquity

-Idlib, along with the rest of Syria were conquered by the Armenian king Tigranes the Great, and incorporated in the Armenian Empire, only to be later conquered by the Roman Pompey the Great around 64 BC.
-The city was never of much significance, belonging to the province of Roman Syria under the Roman Empire, and later to the Eastern Roman province of Syria Secunda before being conquered by the Arabs around the middle of the seventh century.
-Not much remains from Roman and Byzantine times in the city, except in its museum.
+Idlib, along with the rest of Syria, was conquered by the Armenian king Tigranes the Great and incorporated in the Armenian Empire, only to be later conquered by the Roman Pompey the Great around 64 BC.
+The city was never of much significance, belonging to the province of Roman Syria under the Roman Empire and later to the Eastern Roman province of Syria Secunda before being conquered by the Arabs around the middle of the seventh century.
+Not much remains from the city's Roman and Byzantine times, except in its museum.
 North of the city are the Dead Cities, a collection of important archaeological sites from the Byzantine era.

 Ottoman era

 During early Ottoman rule in Syria, beginning in 1516, Idlib was a small timar (fief).
-The village of Idlib was founded by Fazıl Ahmed Pasha, the son of Grand Vizier Köprülü Mehmed Pasha (r.
+The village of Idlib was founded by Fadil Ahmed Pasha, the son of Grand Vizier Köprülü Mehmed Pasha (r.
 1656–1661) who appointed him governor of Damascus Eyalet.
 In later years, it developed as a town with markets, bathhouses and caravanserais, including Khan Abi Ali and Khan al-Ruz.

 From the Köprülü period, Idlib was a center of olive production. which in turn gave way to a prosperous olive-based soap industry.
 Although the major markets for Idlib's soap were at Aleppo, Antioch, and Hama, the product was exported as far as the Ottoman capital of Istanbul.
 Idlib was also a major producer of cotton fabrics.
 Western traveler Josias Leslie Porter noted that Idlib was "encompassed in olive groves, rare in this bleak region", and remarked that its olive groves were larger than those of Damascus, Beirut, or Gaza.
-In the mid-19th-century, the town had an estimated population of 8,000, including 500 Christians.
-In the late 19th century, Idlib was "flourishing" and still contained a number of Christian families, according to German orientalist Albert Socin.
+In the mid-19th century, the town had an estimated population of 8,000, including 500 Christians.
+In the late 19th century, Idlib was "flourishing" and still contained several Christian families, according to German orientalist Albert Socin.